 Property tax abatements are usually granted by local (city and county) governments, where the lion's share of property taxes are paid.
 Property tax abatements are often discretionary subsidies, granted on a case-by-case basis to a particular company.
 They are also sometimes offered as entitlement subsidies, such as in many enterprise zones.

 Property tax abatements can be structured various ways.
-A company may receive an abatement of a certain percent for a specified number of years; for instance, if a company received a 50 percent property tax abatement for 20 years, they only have to pay half the property taxes they would normally owe for the next two decades.
+A company may receive an abatement of a certain percent for a specified number of years; for instance, if a company receives a 50 percent property tax abatement for 20 years, it thas to pay half the property taxes that would normally be owed for the next two decades.

 A company's property taxes may also be phased in over time.
-An example of this would be a deal in which a company paid 20 percent of the property tax the first year, 40 percent the second, etc., until after five years they were paying at a normal rate.
-Property tax abatements may also be given by freezing property taxes at the level they were at when the deal was signed, so that even if the company constructs new buildings and improves the land, their tax bill does not go up until the abatement ends.
+An example of this would be a deal in which a company paid 20 percent of the property tax the first year, 40 percent the second, etc., until after five years it was paying at a normal rate.
+Property tax abatements may also be given by freezing property taxes at the level they were at when the deal was signed, so that even if the company constructs new buildings and improves the land, its tax bill does not go up until the abatement ends.